 Nature–deficit disorder is not a formal diagnosis, but a way to describe the psychological, physical and cognitive costs of human alienation from nature, particularly for children in their vulnerable developing years.
 Richard Louv

 There is a growing body of evidence that children missing out on outdoor play is a cause for concern.
 Possible links between lack of outdoor play and rising levels of childhood obesity, increasing levels of screen time in children and a rise in mental health issues in children have led to a number of interventions from organisations such as the National Trust, Natural England and RSPB aiming to reconnect children with nature.

-The Feral Spaces project addresses how children living in disadvantaged urban areas can connect with nature and what impact it can have on their well being.
-We are currently undertaking research in partnership with Derby University, funded by the Canal and River Trust, to investigate how our activities benefit young people’s well being.
-Leading on from this we hosted a public conversation to discuss the value of disused urban spaces for young people and communities.
-Read a report sharing our findings now.
+The Feral Spaces project investigated how children living in disadvantaged urban areas connect with nature and what impact it can have on their well being.
+Our research project Exploring wild spaces and wellbeing with young people undertaken in partnership with Derby University and the Canal and River Trust shares our findings.